elysemontano/elyse-lecture-notes/cat-tinder/frontend/cat-tinder-testing.md

 - Jest: javascript testing framework
 - React Testing Library: provides methods to write the test scripts, works with the DOM nodes
+    - React testing library is going to focus on the end user side of how users will experience your webpage which is a really practical way to test for the frontend side of our application.

 With React Testing Library, we do have to think about testing in a bit of a different way than we have with Jest and Rspec.
 Our goal is to ensure that what you are expecting when you are building this application for the user, you're user will be getting that result.
 So it is very user event focused rather than our traditional input/output focus.